natedugg/icapital-with-ai/README.md

 2. ChatGPT initially assumed that I wanted to use a Postgres database, since I didn't specify at the beginning.
 I entered another prompt to switch the application to use MySQL, which is a database I already have in my local development environment.
 3. I found that some Rails installation files were missing (e.g. the `/bin` folder) from the ChatGPT-generated Rails application.
 I created a Rails app from scratch separately, then just copied the necessary files into the `backend` folder.
 That fixed the ChatGPT-generated Rails app and allowed it to start.
 3. Next, I prompted ChatGPT to add a new component on the front end to show the list of investors in a table, with each row linking to an editable form for that investor account.
 In addition, I asked for a link on the list page to a new empty form for creating new investor accounts.
-  - this worked, but somehow the file upload functionality got lost during the update; I had to ask ChatGPT to restore it to the investor form
+  - this worked, but somehow the file upload functionality got lost during the update; I had to ask ChatGPT to restore the upload functionality to the investor form
 4. Then I asked ChatGPT to check the "Keep" checkbox to determine if existing files linked to an investor would be kept when the form was saved.
 A separate prompt was required to get ChatGPT to also update the controller logic in the API to actually remove files if necessary.
 5. Next, I had ChatGPT change the front-end route for adding investors from `/add` to `/investors/add`, and the route for editing investors from `/:id` to `/investors/:id`.
 This added some clarity to the routes themselves, and made it easier to distinguish different types of endpoints in the future.

+**Result**
+I was left with a basically functional full-stack application.
+I didn't spend any time trying to add styling to the user interface, but I believe that ChatGPT could have made those improvements with a few more simple prompts.
+Additionally, I believe that with more time than the allotted two hours, every item listed in the **What's Left** section below could have been included by ChatGPT with very careful, specific prompting.

+## What's Left

+The ChatGPT-assisted development process got me further than I was able to get on my own, but after two hours there was still plenty of improvements that could have been made.
+Some of the [improvements from the non-AI version](https://github.com/natedugg/icapital-no-ai/blob/main/README.md#whats-left) would also apply here, and I've made note of those cases.

+- Authentication / authorization: like the non-AI version, this version is also missing authentication using JWT session tokens.
+- Support for large file uploads / downloads
+  - Although file uploads are supported here, it only works with small files.
+Network bandwidth and local file system constraints currently preclude support for large files.
+  - As described in the [README for the non-AI version](https://github.com/natedugg/icapital-no-ai/blob/main/README.md#whats-left), a far more scalable solution would be to use cloud storage, like AWS S3.
+This would allow for multi-part uploads and downloads using pre-signed URLs, which would support very large files, as well as resumable downloads and trackable upload progress to facilitate an upload progress bar on the investor form.
+-

 ## Screen shots